Near escapes in Minnesota

 There's also shopping downtown and at Pottery Place, and plenty of good places to stay and eat.
 Colvill Park, on the south edge of town, is a good place to watch for bald eagles.

-Try to catch one of two lantern-lit ski and concert evenings, and stay at the Itasca Suites next to Douglas Lodge.
+Try to catch one of two lantern-lit ski and concert evenings, and stay at the Itasca Suites next to Douglas Lodge or at the Headwaters Inn.